FDA expands warning about potentially contaminated eye products amid outbreak

 It is not clear what prompted the FDA to expand its warning.
 A spokesperson for the regulator did not immediately return a request for comment.

-The company, which is based in India, was subjected to a late-night inspection earlier this month, Indian news outlet NDTV reported, and has since suspended production of its products.
+The company, which is based in India, was subjected to a late-night inspection earlier this month, Indian news outlet NDTV reported, and has since suspended production of its for Delsam Pharma and EzriCare products.

-On Feb.
-2, the FDA published a recall notice from Global Pharma for its artificial tears eye drops.
-No recall has so far been published by the FDA from the company for the eye ointment.

-A spokesperson for the company did not immediately return a request for comment.
+A spokesperson for Global Pharma Healthcare did not immediately return a request for comment.

 for more features.